jeswr/blog/posts/better-ai.md

 4. Clear definition of dialogue outcomes that require agreement or transaction
 5. The ability to discover AI representitives of individuals & organisations using [Web Identities](https://en.wikipedia.org/wiki/WebID).

-More on this topic soon ...
+More on this topic soon ... in the meantime, [here is my article on machine dialogues](/2024/04/18/dialogues)

 <!-- The protocol also incorporates the concept of WebID, allowing real-world entities (humans, organizations, or devices) to be represented on the web and authorize conversational agents to act on their behalf.